“We’re not in Kansas anymore, Toto.”

 A good example of this is personal finance or employment-related data research, such as those gathered by Gallup.
 Social statistics gathered by outlets like the Pew Research Center also get some airtime as they may be used by reporters of publications like The Washington Post to impact general audiences.

-However, the onset of COVID-19 changed the course of data visualization utility.
+However, the onset of COVID-19 changed the course of data visualization utility, especially in the healthcare design industry.
 Whether it was case modeling on news reports or trying to understand how the “curve” was changing for the U.S., healthcare practitioners, researchers, and global health officers were relying more than ever on the numbers to make a compelling case for protectionary measures.

 And to further persuade people about the numbers, they needed visual elements.